DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2021-06-17-pre-HTB-final.md

 ## Changes

 ### Changes from research
-- LA formation template link text changed as users expected the LA proforma to be sent from the system, this was due to the word ‘send’ being used in the link and title.
+- LA information template link text changed as users expected the LA information template to be sent from the system, this was due to the word ‘send’ being used in the link and title.
 - Users identified a number of fields that were missing from the prototype which we have now added.
 - Budget information needed to be changed from a static to an editable table.
 - Ability to add additional information required and consequently added to all reference only sections.